Shanghai Cooperation Organization in brief. Shanghai Cooperation Organization. Dossier. What is the SCO Business Council

 Changes and additions

 This Charter may be amended and supplemented by mutual agreement of the Member States.
-Decisions of the Council of Heads of State on amendments and additions are drawn up in separate protocols, which are its integral part and enter into force in the manner prescribed by Article 21 of this Charter.
+Decisions of the Council of Heads of State to make changes and additions are formalized in separate protocols, which are its integral part and come into force in the manner provided for in Article 21 of this Charter.

 Reservations

-No reservations may be made to this Charter that are contrary to the principles, goals and objectives of the Organization, and may also impede the performance by any SCO body of its functions.
-If at least 2/3 of the Member States have objections, the reservations must be considered as contrary to the principles, goals and objectives of the Organization or preventing the performance of any body of its functions and having no legal force.
+Reservations cannot be made to this Charter that contradict the principles, goals and objectives of the Organization, or that may interfere with the performance of any SCO body of its functions.
+If at least 2/3 of the Member States have objections, the reservations must be considered to be contrary to the principles, purposes and purposes of the Organization or to interfere with the performance of any organ of its functions and have no legal effect.

 Depository